ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 Early in December, P.P.
 Hero invited Alex to a health club on the top floor of the Fuxing Sogo department store.
-Children were waiting impatiently in the lobby, each with a Christmas art project made from evergreen boughs and pasta.
+Children were waiting impatiently in the lobby, each with a Christmas craft project made from paper and evergreen boughs.

 The pool was surprisingly large and cold.
 After a short swim, Alex joined Hero in the long, narrow steam room.
 It was empty except for two grey-haired men speaking in German.

-Alex sat down next to Hero.
-He had a wet towel over his eyes.
+Alex sat down next to Hero, who had a wet towel over his eyes.

 "What do you feel about this building?" asked Hero.